Things to do in Leticia Amazon Colombia

 Step into vibrant Leticia, Colombia’s main gateway to the lush and teeming Amazon rainforest.
 As one of the most biodiverse regions on Earth, the “lung of the planet” offers unparalleled outdoor adventures and rare wildlife encounters.
 Spot pink river dolphins, giant otters, colorful birds, and the impressive footprints of the elusive jaguar.

 Leticia’s hot, humid air is alive with the sights, sounds, and scents of the Amazon.
 Located at the crossroads of Colombia, Brazil, and Peru, the city pulses with a unique multicultural energy, heavily influenced by the traditions of its neighbors.
+About 2 hours upstream by boat, the quaint, car-free Puerto Nariño has become a small hub for ecotourism and sustainable Amazon tours.

 Amazon River near Leticia Colombia